 THE ULTIMATE WW2 BATTLEFIELD TOUR EXPERIENCE !

-I am a Professional, World War 2 Private Tour Guide and dedicated Battlefield researcher.
+I have been a professional, World War 2 Private Tour Guide and dedicated Battlefield researcher, since 2010

-WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling Battlefield Tours, for the family members of Veterans.
-However, I regularly conduct tours for the general public.
+WHITECROSS BATTLEFIELD TOURS specializes in conducting, very moving, detailed, informative and thrilling Battlefield Tours, for the family members of Veterans and the general public.

 Most of my customers come from the U.S.A, Britain, Canada and Australia.

-I have been extremely passionate, about World War 2 in Europe, ever since I was a young boy.
+I have been extremely passionate, about World War 2 in Europe, ever since I was very young

 After many years visiting the former Battlefields in central Europe, I decided in 2010, that it was time to start my own tour business and to share my interests and exciting experiences with others.